Home

 As well as enhancing the appearance of the Mill, the new building contains a forge, workshop and an area to display items providing an interesting attraction for the village of Timberscombe and the Exmoor region.

-The most ambitious aspect of the project has been hidden from the view of passers by.
+The most ambitious aspect of the project was hidden from the view of passers by.
 This is the restoration of the 14 ft water wheel which used water from the Mill Leat to power the Mill for over 700 years.
 The wheel is now turning again and drives a number of vintage woodworking machines.

 To find out more about the village of Timberscombe click HERE to go to the village website.